geeksblabla/geeksblabla.com/blablas/ep91/index.md

 1:01 - How to get started in AI ?

-1:01 - What are the main stages of AI ?
+1:03 - What are the main stages of AI ?

+1:06 - Application of AI techniques in insurance

+1:13 - Application of AI techniques in advertising

+1:21 - Business opportunities in african countries (Morocco) that AI will open

+1:26 - Jobs in AI

-1:38- Wrap up and goodbye
+1:33- Wrap up and goodbye

 ## Links